Syndromic craniosynostosis

 These syndromes are usually genetic in nature.
 The problem may occur when a gene mutates, or may be genetically inherited.
 At a busy craniofacial center like ours, we see even the most rare syndromes, but on this webpage, we will cover only the more common craniosynostosis syndromes.

-What are the types of Pediatric Syndromic Craniosynostosis?
+What are the types of syndromic craniosynostosis?

 Craniosynostosis syndromes are usually named after the person who first described it.
 There are at least 70 conditions that can cause syndromic craniosynostosis.
-The most common of syndromes include:

 These may share some common features.
 For Crouzon, Apert and Pfeiffer syndromes the patient’s eyes may look abnormally large or prominent.
 The eyes are actually of a normal size, but the eye sockets are more shallow than normal because of abnormal growth of the bones.
 This causes the eyes to bulge and appear large, and when this is severe it can become difficult for the eyelids to close which can dry the eyes severely.
-These patients also have flatness in the middle of the face caused by poor growth of the upper jaw.
-The hands and feet may also have deformities.

-General Considerations
+General considerations

-The brain more than doubles in size in the first year of life, reaching two-thirds of its adult size by age 1.
-It continues to grow rapidly until age two years.
-After age two the brain grows more slowly and reaches adult size between 6 to 10 years of age.
-The growing brain is what drives skull growth.
-The growth causes bone production at the cranial sutures.
+• The growing brain is what drives skull growth - The growth causes bone production at the cranial sutures.
 The biggest concern with craniosynostosis in an infant is the potential for the skull to not grow fast enough to keep up with the rapidly growing brain.
 If the skull grows too slowly because one or more sutures are closed prematurely, it may result in raised pressure inside the skull that is harmful to the brain.
 This is called elevated intracranial pressure.

-Increased Pressure in the Skull
+Increased pressure in the skull

 The risk of increased pressure in the skull rises greatly with each closed cranial suture.
 This is because it makes the open sutures work much harder to make bone.
 Also, patients with syndromic craniosynostosis may have other problems related to the added pressure in the skull.
 They have a higher risk of: